-The Foundation awards grants every year through a process guided by four principles: rigour; accountability; fairness; and transparency.
+The Foundation awards grants every year through a process guided by four principles: rigour, accountability, fairness and transparency.

-A panel of unbiased experts recruited from across North America review eligible funding proposals to ensure that donor dollars will have maximum impact.
+A panel of unbiased experts recruited from across North America reviews eligible funding proposals to ensure that donor dollars will have maximum impact.
 Initiatives that are well-planned, highly relevant and have the potential to make a meaningful difference are recommended for funding.

-Our Cost of Fundraising
+Our Cost of Fundraising and Administration

 The Canadian Breast Cancer Foundation is dedicated to finding the optimal balance between dollars invested in grants and other cause-related work, and dollars spent on fundraising and other necessary expenditures.
 Our goal is to maximize our cause-related spending.